 Squarespace takes home the win for help and support

 Everyone likes to get help in different ways.
 That’s why it’s important for website builders to offer a variety of help functions.

 When it comes to help and support, Weebly vs Squarespace is an interesting one.
 Both have loads of different ways to get help, but it’s what works for you that’s important.

-Squarespace has 24/7 email support and live chat available Monday to Friday, 4am-8pm EST. Currently, there are no phone services.
+Squarespace has a rocking 5/5 help and support score – better than any other website builder that we’ve tested!
+Squarespace has 24/7 email support and live chat available Monday to Friday, 4am-8pm EST.

 Your main source of help, however, will be Weebly or Squarespace’s help centers.